AdrienG0/AndroidDev/README.md

 # 📚 StudyMate – Android Development Project

-StudyMate is een Android-applicatie ontwikkeld met **Jetpack Compose** die studenten helpt om hun studietaken te beheren op een overzichtelijke en slimme manier.
+StudyMate is an Android application developed with **Jetpack Compose** that helps students manage their study tasks in a clear, structured, and intelligent way.
-De app focust niet alleen op takenlijsten, maar biedt ook een **unieke visuele ondersteuning** om deadlines beter in te schatten.
+Instead of being a simple to-do list, the app provides **visual feedback** to help students better understand deadlines and urgency.

 ---

-## 🎯 Doel van de applicatie
+## 🎯 Goal of the Application

-Het doel van StudyMate is om studenten te helpen:
+The goal of StudyMate is to help students:
-- hun taken per vak te organiseren
+- organize tasks per course
-- deadlines niet te vergeten
+- avoid missing deadlines
-- prioriteiten te stellen op basis van urgentie
+- set priorities based on urgency
-- overzicht te bewaren tijdens drukke periodes zoals examens en projecten
+- keep an overview during busy periods such as exams and projects

 ---

-## 🚀 Belangrijkste functionaliteiten
+## 🚀 Main Features

-- Taken aanmaken, bewerken en verwijderen
+- Create, edit, and delete tasks
-- Taken koppelen aan een course
+- Link tasks to a course
-- Deadline instellen per taak
+- Set a deadline per task
-- Taken aanduiden als voltooid
+- Mark tasks as completed
-- Lokale opslag via **Room Database**
+- Local data storage using **Room Database**
-- Moderne UI met **Jetpack Compose (Material 3)**
+- Modern UI built with **Jetpack Compose (Material 3)**
-- State management via **MVVM + ViewModel**
+- State management using **MVVM + ViewModel**

 ---